vaidaIT14/IFK/README.md

       calender
       Ability from this there go to profile

-3. Profile settings must window:
+3. Profile settings window must have:
    a. ability change picture,
    b.
 Add and change information about yourself
    c. ability to delete account.